 The test for determining if a child may have ASD consists of several procedures.
 These include watching and observing how a child plays and interacts with others, conducting interviews with the parents of the child, and reviewing and assessing the child’s developmental history.
 The team of physicians also measures the child’s strengths and weaknesses in such areas as moving, communicating, and thinking.

 Screening Tools for Assessing Possible ASD in Children

-If you, as a parent or a carer, suspect a child may be exhibiting signs of ASD, here is a tool to help assess and/or screen the child for possible symptoms of autism:
+If you, as a parent or a caregiver, suspect a child may be exhibiting signs of ASD, here is a tool to help assess and/or screen the child for possible symptoms of autism:

-This tool is a two-stage parent-report screening process to evaluate or assess possible ASD in children.
-The tool is designed to effectively identify children 16 to 30 months of age who should undergo a more comprehensive assessment or evaluation for possible early signs of developmental delay or autistic behavior.
+This tool is a two-stage parent-report screening process to assess possible ASD in children.
+The tool is designed to identify children 16 to 30 months of age effectively.
+It determines whether the child should undergo a more comprehensive assessment or evaluation for possible early signs of developmental delay or autistic behavior.

 The checklist is one of the tools recommended by the American Academy of Pediatrics (AAP) for screening children for possible ASD.
 The screening tool is implemented in two stages.
 The stages are:

 1. Developmental Screening